mskcc/roslin-variant/docs/workspace/setup.md

 - `-o` : Output directory (default=./outputs)
 - `-r` : Restart the workflow with the given job UUID

-The current supported workflow that you can specify with `-w` is as follows:
+The current supported workflows that you can specify with `-w` is as follows:

 - cmo-picard.MarkDuplicates/1.129/cmo-picard.MarkDuplicates.cwl
 - cmo-picard.MarkDuplicates/1.96/cmo-picard.MarkDuplicates.cwl